Scalingo/documentation/_posts/platform/getting-started/2000-01-01-troubleshooting-ssh.md

 $ git push scalingo master
 ```

-If the branch named "master" is not existing (sometime default branch is called "main") you need to create one
+If the branch named `master` does not exist (default branch may be named `main`) you need to create one:

 ```bash
 git branch master
 git checkout master